srdd40/MixedMessages/README.md

-# Mixed Messages
+# MixedMessages

 ## Description

-This project is a simple JavaScript Program.
-It runs on the terminal and shows a random message everytime it is run.
+This is a simple JavaScript Program which runs in the terminal.
-The Messages shown are Quotes from the Harry Potter Universe.
+It logs a Harry Potter Quote to the terminal.
+The Combination of quote, characters involved and book/movie may not be as you remember them.

+## How to run

+You can run the program with node.
+Command: node main.js